Wambui Otieno: Controversies

-Wambui alleged that the real issue behind the court battle was Otieno's considerable estate, which his brother hoped to claim as his next of kin in Luo terms, and she argued that his clan had a history of seeking money relating to deceased members.
-However, Wambui and Otieno had defeated such a claim by registering as many assets as possible in their joint names.
-She also claimed in court that the Umira Kager clan wished her to enter into a levirate marriage with either Otieno's brother Joash Ochieng Ougo or some other clan member, as the clan would not allow Wambui to "walk away to her Kikuyu people with Otieno's property".
+Wambūi alleged that the real issue behind the court battle was Otieno's considerable estate, which his brother hoped to claim as his next of kin in Luo terms, and she argued that his clan had a history of seeking money relating to deceased members.
+However, Wambūi and Otieno had defeated such a claim by registering as many assets as possible in their joint names.
+She also claimed in court that the Umira Kager clan wished her to enter into a levirate marriage with either Otieno's brother Joash Ochieng Ougo or some other clan member, as the clan would not allow Wambūi to "walk away to her Kikuyu people with Otieno's property".
 However, she could not show that any compulsion had been involved.

-In the 1980s, most Luo considered land as a permanent asset of the lineage, and burying its members on this land symbolises the right of the lineage to retain it.
+In the 1980s, most Luo considered land as a permanent asset of the lineage, and burying its members on this land symbolizes the right of the lineage to retain it.
 They also considered that extended family members should share the wealth of richer members and, by combining these two concepts, the idea emerged among members of Umira Kager clan that burying Otieno on clan land entitled his patrilineage to share in his estate.

-Wambui claimed that the Kenyan President, Daniel arap Moi supported the Luo and provided legal representation and funding to fight the case, as Wambui was both a member of the formerly dominant Kikuyu group and a leader of the movement opposing Moi's autocratic regime.
-She also questioned the neutrality of the Appeal Court judges However, van Doren, a professor of Law, reports that Wambui counsel could not point to actual prejudice by these judges and considers that they and the High Court judge dealt as best they could with a situation where the relevant statute requires judges to have regard to African customary law.
+Wambūi claimed that the Kenyan President, Daniel arap Moi supported the Luo and provided legal representation and funding to fight the case, as Wambūi was both a member of the formerly dominant Kikuyu group and a leader of the movement opposing Moi's autocratic regime.
+She also questioned the neutrality of the Appeal Court judges However, van Doren, a professor of Law, reports that Wambūi counsel could not point to actual prejudice by these judges and considers that they and the High Court judge dealt as best they could with a situation where the relevant statute requires judges to have regard to African customary law.

 In the 30 years since the Otieno burial case, the Kenyan jurisprudence on burials has evolved to some degree.
 In 1996, the courts ruled that the circumstances of the deceased person's life had to be considered as well as customary laws, in 2004 held the wishes of the wife of the deceased and, in 2010 the wishes of the deceased, while not binding, should be taken into account.

 Later life

-Her 2003 marriage to Peter Mbugua was the subject of a national controversy.
+Her 2003 marriage to Peter Mbūgua was the subject of a national controversy.
 Many of their relatives condemned the marriage.
-There have been allegations that the death of Mbugua's mother, which happened only days after the marriage, was caused by the shock she got upon learning of the marriage.
+There have been allegations that the death of Mbūgua's mother, which happened only days after the marriage, was caused by the shock she got upon learning of the marriage.